ARM-software/developer/documentation/docker-guide/setup.md

 ### Tool Requirements

-Depending on the operating system you're using, choose the appropriate Docker product to download.
+Depending on the operating system you're using, there are different Docker products available to download.

 ***Docker products***